Lotta Love

 "Lotta Love" is a song written and recorded by Neil Young and released on his 1978 Comes a Time album.
 "Lotta Love" was also covered by Nicolette Larson in 1978.
 Larson's version reached No. 8 on the Billboard Hot 100 chart and No. 8 on the Cash Box Top 100 in February 1979.
-It also hit No. 1 on the Easy Listening chart and was a hit in Australia (No. 11) and New Zealand (No. 22).
+It also hit No. 1 on the Easy Listening chart and was a hit in Canada, (No. 4), Australia (No. 11) and New Zealand (No. 22).

 Background

 Linda Ronstadt, who had sung back-up for Young with Larson, has stated that it was at her (i.e., Ronstadt's) suggestion that Larson record "Lotta Love" and that Larson's producer thanked Ronstadt by having a top-of-the-line sound system installed in her Mercedes convertible.

 However, Larson's own recollection was that the suggestion she record "Lotta Love" originated with Neil Young, with whom she had formed a personal relationship while backing him vocally on American Stars 'n Bars.
 The publishers of Neil Young News quoted Larson as saying: